giampaolo/psutil/docs/index.rst

   since last call or module import, returning immediately.
   That means the first time this is called it will return a meaningless ``0.0`` value which you are supposed to ignore.
-  In this case is recommended for accuracy that this function be called with at least ``0.1`` seconds between calls.
+  In this case it is recommended for accuracy that this function be called with at least ``0.1`` seconds between calls.
   When *percpu* is ``True`` returns a list of floats representing the utilization as a percentage for each CPU.
   First element of the list refers to first CPU, second element to second CPU